DinisMachado87/hint/README.md

 I used devtools and [Am I Responsive tester](https://ui.dev/amiresponsive) to confirm that the website is responsive, looks, and functions as it is supposed to on all standard screen sizes.

-I tested thoroughly the button and typing functinalities and fixed all bugs until the app worked smoothly.
+Extensive testing was conducted on the button and typing functionalities, with any identified bugs addressed to ensure the app's smooth operation.

 ## Bugs

-I encountered formating bugs where spaces would appear betweens the different div's that form the yellow sentece and corrected them.
+Initial formatting bugs were encountered, leading to the appearance of spaces between different div elements forming the yellow sentence.
+These formatting issues were rectified through a slightly negative margin.

-I had also to create a independent div to style the red margin to resolve formating issues.
+An independent div was introduced to style the red margin and resolve formatting challenges.

-There were bugs in the crossover of the button click both generating random words from the arrays, checking div's had been typed to skip them and reformulating the lay out between the two sceneries of the app.
-I wanted the app to be extremely minimal to feel spacious for a writers creativity and it took some trial and error to make everything work with only one button.
+Issues were also present in the button's dual functionality, where it both generated random words from arrays and checked div elements for user-defined inputs while reformatting the layout to transition between the two app scenarios.
+This presented a unique challenge, as the aim was to keep the app extremely minimal to provide a spacious environment for creative writers.
+Multiple iterations were required to ensure that everything worked seamlessly with just one button.

 ### Unsolved bugs